olomono/atm/algorithm.md

 1. untrusted
 1. trusted
-	1. manually trusted (e.g., by clicking a button) OR automatically trusted (e.g., by the client for all keys of a bare JID until one of it is authenticated)
+	1. manually trusted (e.g., by clicking a button)
+	1. automatically trusted (e.g., by the client for all keys of a bare JID until one of it is authenticated)
-	1. manually authenticated (e.g., by QR code scanning) OR automatcially authenticated (e.g., by ATM)
+	1. trusted by manual authentication / manually authenticated (e.g., by QR code scanning)
+	1. trusted by automatic authentication / automatically authenticated (e.g., by ATM)

 ## Manual Authentication or Distrusting